Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Radiation process

 The LCDM mechanism requires a specific velocity-space anisotropy known as a ``loss cone'', which describes a particle distribution that is depleted of particles at small pitch angles ($\alpha = \arctan(v_\perp/v_\parallel)$).
-This depletion of particles at small pitch angles creates a positive gradient in the velocity distribution perpendicular to the magnetic field.
+This depletion of particles at small pitch angles in the magnetic mirror creates a positive gradient in the velocity distribution perpendicular to the magnetic field.
 Specifically, as $v_\perp$ increases from zero, the number of particles, represented by the distribution function $f$, initially rises.
 This results in a region where $\partial f/\partial v_\perp > 0$, a condition known as a population inversion, which is the fundamental requirement for maser amplification.
 This loss-cone distribution can be naturally formed within the WD--MD binary magnetosphere.
+We consider the plasma in the magnetosphere between the WD and the MD to be dominated by an electron-ion medium.
+Given that electrons are much lighter, the coherent radiation is expected to be primarily governed by the electrons.
 The process begins with the acceleration of energetic electrons, either near the MD's surface via the unipolar-inductor mechanism or within the magnetosphere-interaction reconnection region.
 These newly accelerated electrons are then injected onto the magnetic field lines connecting the two stars and propagate towards the WD (panel (a) of Figure \ref{losscone}).
 As they travel along these converging field lines into the strengthening magnetic field ($\nabla\bm{B} \parallel \bm{B}$) near the WD, the magnetic mirror effect comes into play.
 Electrons with large pitch angles are reflected back, while those with small pitch angles are able to penetrate the mirror and precipitate onto the WD surface, thereby creating the required loss-cone anisotropy (panel (b) of Figure \ref{losscone}).
-We consider that the magnetic field strength of a magnetic mirror at the midplane is $B_0$ and the maximum field strength of the magnetic mirror is $B_{\max}$, then the smallest pitch angle $\alpha_m$ of a confined electron is given by \be \sin^2\alpha_m=\frac{B_0}{B_{\max}}. \ee This defines the boundary of a region in velocity space in the shape of a loss cone.
+We consider that the magnetic field strength of a magnetic mirror at the midplane is $B_0$ and the maximum field strength of the magnetic mirror is $B_{\max}$, then the smallest pitch angle $\alpha_m$ of a confined electron is given by \be \sin^2\alpha_m=\frac{B_0}{B_{\max}}. \ee This defines the boundary of a region in momentum space $f(\bm{p})$ in the shape of a loss cone.
 Because a part of electrons with small pitch angles precipitate, a plasma held by a magnetic mirror is always anisotropic and never isotropic.
 In the picture of the magnetic WD -- MD binary, $B_{\max}$ corresponds to the field strength near the WD, $B_{\max}\lesssim B_s$, and $B_0$ corresponds to the field strength of the magnetosphere at the large-scale region, $B_0\sim\mu_s/r^3$.
 Thus, the pitch angle of electrons is given by

 Therefore, the magnetic mirror effect creates a one-sided, unstable distribution of reflected electrons, which in turn drives the maser.